Neural Networks Without Magic: Occam’s Razor from a Programmer’s Desk

 • Batch wrappers for throughput (NN_ForwardBatch, NN_TrainBatch).

-• Weights access for tooling (NN_GetWeights, NN_SetWeights).
+• Weights access for tools (NN_GetWeights, NN_SetWeights).

-• Activation: tanh/sigmoid/ReLU as ordinary functions.
+• Activation: tanh/sigmoid/ReLU are ordinary functions.

-• Loss (MSE): mean squared error.
+• Loss (MSE): mean of squared differences.

-• Backpropagation: pure chain rule.
+• Backprop: just the chain rule.

 Conclusion